UbiquityRobotics/learn/software_reference/software_reference.md

 [Documentation](http://wiki.ros.org/fiducial_slam)

+Receives fiducial_poses from aruco_detect and combines them to build a map of fiducial locations and an estimate of the robot's pose

 ### move\_base move\_base

 [Documentation](http://wiki.ros.org/move_base)

-The `move_base` node provides a ROS interface for configuring, running, and interacting with the navigation stack on a robot.
+Provides a ROS interface for configuring, running, and interacting with the navigation stack on a robot.

 ### move\_basic move\_basic

 [Documentation](http://wiki.ros.org/move_basic)

-`move_basic` is a node that provides a simple arc-tangent planning navigation node.
+`move_basic` provides a simple arc-tangent planning navigation function.
 The plan for moving towards a goal consists of rotating to face it, driving straight towards it, and rotating again to achieve the final pose.

 ### move\_demo move.py